Walt Disney Studios Home Entertainment: Walt Disney Studios Home Entertainment

 As part of a broader company-wide effort, Buena Vista Home Entertainment dropped the "Buena Vista" branding in 2007 and was renamed as Walt Disney Studios Home Entertainment.
-However, the division retained Buena Vista as its legal corporate name.
-By 2012, Disney began to distribute all of the film titles from Marvel Studios starting with The Avengers.
-In 2013, Disney acquired the first four movies in the Marvel Cinematic Universe from Paramount Pictures, with notable exceptions are: The Incredible Hulk which was currently distributed at the time by Universal Pictures until ten years later in June 2023; the Spider-Man Universe, with the exception of the MCU-era Spider Man, still handled by Sony Pictures through Columbia Pictures; and the X-Men and the Fantastic Four franchise which were held by 20th Century Fox (now 20th Century Studios) until transferred to Marvel Studios in March 2019 following Disney's acquisition of the former 21st Century Fox.
-In addition, after acquiring the company from former owner George Lucas in 2012, Disney start releasing titles from Lucasfilm, beginning in late-2014 with the first series of Star Wars Rebels.
-However, the rights to films such as A New Hope were retained by Fox until 2019 rather than the originally planned deadline of May 2020.
-The first four Indiana Jones movies are currently distributed by Paramount Pictures due to grandfathered contracts but Disney released the fifth movie Dial of Destiny in June 2023.
+However, the division retained Buena Vista as its legal corporate name until May 2024.
+In 2013, Disney acquired the rights to the first four Marvel Cinematic Universe films produced by Marvel Studios from original distributor Paramount Pictures.

+In 2012, following the acquisition of Lucasfilm, Disney began releasing their titles starting with the late 2014 release of the first season of Star Wars Rebels.
+However, the rights to the original and prequel trilogies of Star Wars remained with 20th Century Fox, until 2019 when Fox was acquired by Disney; originally, the rights to the films were to transfer to Disney in May 2020, with the exception of A New Hope, which would have remained with Fox in perpetuity.

 In July 2017, GKIDS and Shout!
-Studios both took over the North America home video rights of the Studio Ghibli films from Disney.
+Studios acquired the North America home video rights of the Studio Ghibli films from Disney.
 However, Disney still handles home video distribution of the company's films in Japan.

-In March 2019, Disney acquired 21st Century Fox's film assets, and in January 2020, 20th Century Fox Home Entertainment was folded into Walt Disney Studios Home Entertainment.
-As a result, film titles from 20th Century Studios and Searchlight Pictures began to be distributed by Disney for home media formats.
-Disney also began to distribute home video titles from MGM for a short time under the then-current deal with 20th Century Fox Home Entertainment until June 30, 2020, as where MGM's home video deal transferred to Warner Bros.
-Home Entertainment afterwards.
+In March 2019, Disney acquired 21st Century Fox's film assets, and in January 2020, 20th Century Home Entertainment was folded into Walt Disney Studios Home Entertainment.
+As a result, all film titles from 20th Century Studios and Searchlight Pictures began to be distributed by Disney for home media formats.
+Additionally, Disney temporarily took over distribution of Metro-Goldwyn Mayer’s home video titles for the remainder of MGM's existing agreement with 20th Century Fox.
+This arrangement lasted until June 30, 2020, after which MGM's home video distribution shifted to Warner Bros.
+Home Entertainment in 2022.